0x0f0f0f/memplot/README.md

 A small utility written in golang to quickly plot memory usage of processes.
 Still in a very early stage.
+`memplot` constantly samples memory usage of a process, for a given duration of time and then outputs a .png file.
+Painless and straightforward.

 ## Installation
 ```